hyperledger/firefly/docs/contributors/dev_environment_setup.md

 ### Installing GO and setting up your `GOPATH`

 We recommend following the [instructions on golang.org](https://golang.org/doc/install) to install Go, rather than installing Go from another package magager such as `brew`.
-Although it is possible to install Go any way you'd like, setting up your `GOPATH` may be differ from the following instructions.
+Although it is possible to install Go any way you'd like, setting up your `GOPATH` may differ from the following instructions.

 After installing Go, you will need to add a few environment variables to your shell run commands file.
 This is usually a hidden file in your home directory called `.bashrc` or `.zshrc`, depending on which shell you're using.